 line-number-mode: This toggles the display of the current line number in the status bar.

 linum-mode: Toggles the display of line numbers along the left edge of the window.

 column-number-mode: Shows the current position of the cursor in status bar.

-overwrite-mode: This is like pressing the INS key.
-When switched on, it will overwrite text on the right side of cursor as you type.
+INS key on your keyboard.
+When switched on, it will overwrite text on the right side of the cursor as you type.

 menu-bar-mode: This can switch the main menu on or off.

 In this tutorial, you’ve learned about the various commands, editing features, and modes in Emacs.

 To further your understanding of the Emacs editor, the GNU Emacs web page has a wealth of information including links to other resources like Emacs Wiki.
 You can also read the GNU Emacs manual.